cmse822/project-1-team-8/Project1WriteUpFinalSubmission.md

 6. How does the measured performance for multiple _N_'s compare to peak?
 Are there any "features" in your plot?
 Explain them in the context of the hardware architecture of your system.
 Include in your write-up a description of your system's architecture (processor, cache, etc.).

+    M1 Pro: 8 Performance Cores (3.2 Ghz) + 2 Efficieny cores (2.02 Ghz).
+During matrix multiplication, CPU utilization never reached above 40% on efficiency cores while other programs running in the background.
+There is a dip in the performance at N = 1950, 2000.
+This may be due to the cache memory limitations.
     #TODO: Finish this problem -> Chaaran Berk answer together

 To your project git repo, commit your code for performing the matrix-matrix multiply performance measurements, the plots of your results, and a brief write-up (in plain text or markdown) addressing the above questions and discussing your results.
 Pay particular attention to the comparison between different architectures and give explanations for them.